 To be sure, we have drawn an extreme case where the prepared state actually moves with the speed of light.
 If one took a massive particle, the last moment in which information about {\bf D}$_2$ must be available for the underlying state going to {\bf D}$_1$ could be after preparation.
 But that doesn't change the fact that Statistical Independence must have been violated because information about the detector setting must have been in the full specification of the hidden variables.

-It is a corollary of this -- and not the starting point -- that any $\psi$-ensemble theory that solves the measurement problem and reproduces quantum mechanics violates the assumptions for Bell's theorem and the {\sc PBR}-theorem.
-It follows that experiments which show that Bell's inequality or the {\sc CHSH} inequality are violated \cite{Aspect1981BellViol}, or that the measurement proposed in the {\sc PBR}-theorem agrees with the predictions of quantum mechanics \cite{Ringbauer2015MeasRealWavefn} cannot rule out $\psi$-ensemble theories.
+It is a corollary of this --- and not the starting point --- that any $\psi$-ensemble theory that solves the measurement problem and reproduces quantum mechanics will violate the assumptions of Bell's theorem and the {\sc PBR}-theorem.
+It follows that experiments which show the violation of a Bell inequality or the {\sc CHSH} inequality \cite{Aspect1981BellViol}, or the agreement of the measurement proposed by {\sc PBR} with the predictions of quantum mechanics \cite{Ringbauer2015MeasRealWavefn}, cannot rule out $\psi$-ensemble theories.
 A different type of experiment is necessary to test such theories.

 Understanding that Statistical Independence is violated \emph{because} that is required to solve the measurement problem also explains why one need not expect such violations to occur in non-quantum experiments, like the often quoted tobacco trials to infer a correlation between smoking and cancer (see \cite{Hossenfelder2020Rethinking} and references therein).
 No preparation of such an experiment will ever result in a superposition of measurement outcomes.
 Even if one used a quantum experiment to, say, sample mice into two groups (one exposed to tobacco smoke, the other not), then the quantum superposition would be destroyed before one even wrote down the outcome of the quantum experiment.
 But Statistical Independence is only violated between the preparation of an experiment that, under the Schr\"odinger-evolution, evolves into a superposition of detector eigenstates, and the measurement of that state.